- Tucson Python Speed Networking

-• GOOD FOR: Beginners to Python/Programming and Intermediate/Advanced who want to help others learn • TOPICS COVERED: We will apply basic web scraping with Vincent Catalano. • WHAT TO BRING: Your laptop. • PRIOR KNOWLEDGE/SETUP: - Setup a github account. - Have Python 3.X downloaded and installed. (prefer 3.6+)
+• GOOD FOR: Beginners to Python/Programming and Intermediate/Advanced who want to help others learn • TOPICS COVERED: We will be continuing our workshop on Pandas from data carpentry: https://datacarpentry.org/python-ecology-lesson/ This is going to be an intro-level workshop aimed at beginners.
+We hope to see you there! • WHAT TO BRING: Your laptop. • PRIOR KNOWLEDGE/SETUP: - Setup a github account. - Have Python 3.X downloaded and installed. (prefer 3.6+)

 • GOOD FOR: Presentations are generally high level and good for all levels. • TOPICS COVERED: Every month we will have a presentation on a different topic related to Python and programming.
 Ian will be discussing multiprocessing with Python.
 He'll demonstrate employing the Multiprocessing library to impart parallelism to Python programs.
 We hope to see you there!